Gaspard--/KentFrNotes/NetworKSecurity/cours8.md

 - Sender can transmit up to W frames before waiting for RR
 - sender starts timer for each frame
 - While frames are arriving in correct order the reciever will send RR N periodically
-- REceiver discards bad, duplicate, and out-of-sequence frames
+- Receiver discards bad, duplicate, and out-of-sequence frames
 - if a frame is aknowledged before timer runs out, the sender cancels the timer
 - otherwise the sender goes back to that frame and retransmits the data from that point

 Not compatible with out of order frames.
-The bigger W, the bigger W. Big W is good when nothing wrong is more efficient but bad in acase of errors.
+The bigger W, the bigger W. A bigger W is more efficient when nothing goes wrong but bad when errors occur.

 ### Go-Back-N ARQ with Negative Acknowledgment